Commission on Elections (Philippines): ZTE broadband contract controversy

 In August 2007, Nueva Vizcaya Rep. Carlos Padilla delivered a privilege speech alleging that Comelec chairman Benjamin Abalos brokered for the national broadband network (NBN) project.
 Padilla claimed that Abalos met with officials of the Chinese firm ZTE Corp., which got the US$329 million contract for the broadband project.

 Abalos denied brokering for the National Broadband Network project despite admitting he knew some officials in ZTE Corp.
-He admitted making four trips to China and playing golf there.
-He also admitted that ZTE officials, whom he said were his golf buddies, hosted and paid for the trips.
+He admitted to making four trips to China and playing golf there.
+He also admitted that ZTE officials, who he said were his golf buddies, hosted and paid for the trips.

 Jose de Venecia III, son of House Speaker Jose de Venecia Jr., alleged that Abalos offered him US$10 million to withdraw his proposal on the NBN project.
 De Venecia is a majority shareholder of Amsterdam Holdings Inc., a company that submitted an unsolicited proposal on the NBN project.
 De Venecia also claimed that Abalos asked for money from the ZTE Corp. officials.